Extract Information Holder

 The inverse API refactoring is Inline Information Holder.

-After a Split Operation refactoring, Extract Information Holder can be used to “split” the response messages of the operations.
+After a Split Operation refactoring, Extract Information Holder can be used to further “split” the response messages of the operations.

 References

 Lübke, Daniel, Olaf Zimmermann, Cesare Pautasso, Uwe Zdun, and Mirko Stocker.
-2019.
+2019a.
 “Interface Evolution Patterns: Balancing Compatibility and Extensibility Across Service Life Cycles.”
 In Proceedings of the 24th European Conference on Pattern Languages of Programs.
 EuroPLop ’19.
 New York, NY, USA: Association for Computing Machinery. https://doi.org/10.1145/3361149.3361164.

 Zimmermann, Olaf, Mirko Stocker, Daniel Lübke, Cesare Pautasso, and Uwe Zdun.
 2020.
 “Introduction to Microservice API Patterns (MAP).”
 In Joint Post-Proceedings of the First and Second International Conference on Microservices (Microservices 2017/2019), edited by Luı́s Cruz-Filipe, Saverio Giallorenzo, Fabrizio Montesi, Marco Peressotti, Florian Rademacher, and Sabine Sachweh, 78:4:1–17.
 OpenAccess Series in Informatics (OASIcs).
 Dagstuhl, Germany: Schloss Dagstuhl–Leibniz-Zentrum fuer Informatik. https://doi.org/10.4230/OASIcs.Microservices.2017-2019.4.